techidaily/site-extra-lessons/source/_posts/in-2024-actors-availability-for-video-downloads.md

  But, if in case, the talent aged below 18 years and is a minor, the parent or the legal guardian of the child is supposed to sign the release form.

  And secondly, if an animal is the talent, the owner of the animal is required to get the release signed.

+### When you do not require a talent release form?

+* If you’re shooting a distant crowd scene where the people involved in the crowd cannot be identified, you don’t need to get a talent release form signed by them.
+* If the film/video production is just for your personal use, then you don’t actually require a talent release form.

+ However, you must always consider obtaining a talent release form, if by any chance the film/video has to be exhibited in a film festival, contest, digitally (online platforms) or in the public.
+This is vital even if it is not mean for commercial use.

 <!-- affiliate ads begin -->
 <span id="1993651">